ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

 9pfuse `namespace`/font /mnt/font

-Some fonts to try and compare
+Some fonts to try and compare.... [more fonts can be found here..](https://fonts.google.com/)

 9 acme -f /mnt/font/Hack-Regular/13a/font -a -m
 9 acme -f /mnt/font/FiraCode-Regular/13a/font -a